Top 12 Mental Health Charities Making a Big Impact

 While not technically a private charity, as a federal agency, donations to NIMH are still tax-deductible.

-Although NIMH might not interact directly with communities in need, their research is an important element in making mental health a priority for everyone and making life better for those with mental illness.
+Although NIMH might not interact directly with communities in need, their research is an important element in making mental health a priority for everyone and improving the lives of those living with mental illness.
 If you would like to get involved, follow NIMH on social media or donate through the mail.

 Mission: To transform the lives of children and families struggling with mental health and learning disorders.